fairdataihub/SODA-for-SPARC-Docs/docs/connecting-to-pennsieve/connecting-with-api-key.md

 1. Log in to your [Pennsieve account](https://app.pennsieve.io/).
 2. On the bottom left of the Pennsieve interface, hover over your account details and select 'View My Profile.'
 3. In the API Keys section, click the 'Create API Key' button.
 4. You will be prompted to enter a name for your API key.
-The name of they API key is not important, but please **make sure it is unique**.
+The name of they API key is not important, but please **make sure it is unique** and has not been used in SODA before.

 Once your API key is created, open SODA.
 To sign in with your API key, follow these steps: